 - Childcare costs

 2. Decide the best filing option for you.
 Will you contact a CPA to handle your taxes or do your own taxes with sites like HR Block or TurboTax.com?
-If you work with a CPA, find out if there are any additional forms you need to fill out.
+If you work with a CPA, find out if there are any additional forms you need to fill out, have a look at how to salaries work see how this works perfectly for any online business.
 For online sites, find out if there are any additional costs and research the pros/cons for either.
 If you have just a few tax forms, don’t own a house or haven’t moved states, it may be easier to file online.
 If you have a complicated portfolio, you may want to outsource it to an accountant.

 3. File and create a plan.
 If you owe money, you have until April 15 to pay.
 Keep in mind that is a little less than two months, so figure out if the money will come from your next paychecks or savings.
 If you get back a refund, create a plan for how you are going to use that money.
 Will it go to help one of your financial steps?
 Are you going to spend that on a trip, or something fun?
 It is good to allocate that money to something specific or else you’ll easily spend it on everyday expenses (which may be fine too, if that’s what you need.
 It’s just good to have a plan before it hits your checking account.)